Ethio-jazz: Nerses Nalbandian

-The origin of Ethio-jazz can be traced to the 1950s with Nerses Nalbandian, a musician of Armenian descent whose family migrated to Ethiopia in 1915.
+The origin of Ethio-jazz can be traced to the 1950s with Nerses Nalbandian, a musician of Armenian descent whose family (including his uncle Kevork Nalbandian, composer of Ethiopia, Be Happy) migrated to Ethiopia in 1915.
 Nalbandian became the leader of Ethiopia's National Opera after his uncle, Kervok Nalbandian, retired.
 When Emperor Haile Selassie commissioned Nalbandian to compose music for the Ethiopian National Theatre, he created a fusion of traditional Ethiopian music and Western instrumentation.
 This was considered the basis of the evolution of Ethio-jazz music.

 Mulatu Astatke

 Multi-instrumentalist Mulatu Astatke has been considered the father of Ethio-jazz.
 He was born in 1943 in Jimma and developed an interest in music while studying aeronautical engineering in Wales.
 He went on to pursue a formal education in music at Holy Trinity College in London.
-Astatke was interested in promoting traditional Ethiopian music to Western audiences.
+Mulatu was interested in promoting traditional Ethiopian music to Western audiences.
 Beginning in 1958, he also studied jazz at Berklee College of Music in Boston.
 There, he successfully combined Ethiopian music with Western jazz and rhythms, conceiving "Ethio-jazz".